-As we mentioned early on, your contractor in Shoreline will likely be a general contractor.
+As we mentioned early on, your contractor in Seattle will likely be a general contractor.
 This means that she will have a few or several subcontractors – that’s just standard practice in the industry.
 So a potential contractor must have access to top-notch subcontractors and be able to manage them well.

 “Nearly all companies use subcontractors for the mechanical trades such as plumbing and electrical, and most use subs for excavation and foundation work, roofing, drywall, and painting.
 On smaller jobs, they may do some or all of this work with their own crew members.”
 But the point is that a general contractor is busy and must able to manage it all – much “like the conductor of an orchestra making sure each section comes it at the right time.”

 Consult Your Agent When Choosing a Contractor in [market-city]